YINI-lang/YINI-spec/README.md

 **Note:** If a value is not quoted, it is not treated as a string — no exceptions.
 (No ambiguity over strings or keywords.)

 ### String Literals in YINI
-YINI has four types of string literals — Raw, Classic, Hyper, and Triple-quoted — each designed to help express text clearly and appropriately in different situations, whether for escape handling, whitespace normalization, or multi-line content.
+YINI defines four string literal forms: Raw, Classic, Hyper, and Triple-quoted.
+These forms differ in how they handle escape sequences, whitespace normalization, and multi-line content.

 💡 **Note:** YINI primarily follows C-style commenting rules using `//` and `/* ... */`.
 However, alternative commenting styles `;` and `#` are also supported.
 ```yini